Techtonica/curriculum/html/lesson-plan.md

 - **HTML isn't a "serious" language.** HTML is indeed a coding language, though it can't do the kinds of logic-based things or decision-making that languages like JavaScript or Python can do.
 Nonetheless, it's a language that fulfills its purpose very well!

-### Guided Practice

-Have the students work with you as you do something.

 ### Independent Practice

 The activity for the HTML, CSS, Bootstrap and jQuery lessons is a project that allows you to combine your new skills in each of these areas.